-This is an Indian dish, and the reason that I wanted to try it is that the eggplant can be cooked directly over the gas ring of your stove.
-I have used this technique for Italian dishes in the past, but not Indian.
+The eggplant can be cooked directly over the gas ring of your stove or on a BBQ.
 This style of cooking gives the eggplant a wonderful smoky flavour.
-(Better still, cook it directly over a wood fire or charcoal BBQ.)
+(Best is cooked directly over a wood fire or charcoal BBQ.)

-But to get that wonderful smoky flavour, cook it directly over the gas ring of the stove.
-Yes, just sit it on the gas ring.
-Keep turning every minute or so until the skin is very charred and the eggplant has collapsed.
+Here, the eggplant is just sat on the gas ring.
+Keep turning it every minute or so until the skin is very charred and the eggplant has collapsed.

 Let the eggplant cool a little, and then strip away the skin, leaving a wonderful mush of pure smoky eggplant.